 Tsebo is a pan-African company with around 40,000 employees in 27 countries and offering a wide array of high value-added, state-of-the-art workplace solutions to its clients, including facilities management, catering, cleaning, hygiene, security, energy, procurement and remote camp management.
 Tsebo’s clients outsource the management of these critical operations to Tsebo’s seasoned professionals, enabling them to concentrate on their core business.

 Find below the press release published on October 19, 2020.

-Founded in 1971 in Johannesburg (South Africa), Tsebo has developed into a pan-African enterprise of stature, enjoying a strong presence in a wide range of local and international business sectors.
-Today, the Tsebo offers market-leading contracted services in Facilities Management, Remote Camps, Catering, Cleaning, Hygiene, Security, Energy and Procurement.
-This extensive range of hard, soft and infrastructure management services are enjoyed by over 7,000 clients sites across a number of sectors including financial services, manufacturing, mining, leisure, energy, environment, retail as well as universities and other public services.
+Founded in 1971 in Johannesburg (South Africa), Tsebo has developed into an unrivalled pan-African enterprise.
+As market leader, Tsebo now offers workplace solutions in Facilities Management, Remote Camps, Catering, Cleaning, Hygiene, Security, Energy and Procurement.
+This extensive range of hard, soft and infrastructure management services are enjoyed by over 7,500 clients sites across many sectors including financial services, manufacturing, mining, leisure, energy, environment, retail as well as universities and other public services.

 Board of Directors